Why is Canada still deporting Roma people to persecution?

-On August 2 2019, then-foreign affairs minister Chrystia Freeland and the Minister of Canadian Heritage and Multiculturalism, Pablo Rodriguez, issued a joint statement commemorating Romani Genocide Remembrance Day.
+On August 2, 2019, then-foreign affairs minister Chrystia Freeland and the minister of canadian heritage and multiculturalism, Pablo Rodriguez, issued a joint statement commemorating Romani Genocide Remembrance Day.

 While remembering the 1.5 million Romani people murdered by Nazis and collaborators in a holocaust known as Porajmos (The Devouring), the ministers added: "We also recognize that Romani communities in many countries around the world have historically been, and continue to be, marginalized in all areas of life.
 Romani women, especially, still face significant discrimination and social exclusion ...
 We vow to never again let such atrocities be committed against anyone, anywhere."